Cost of Surety Bonds

 Court Bonds

 People often buy a court bond (otherwise known as a judicial bond) voluntarily to protect themselves or their company from potential losses during court proceedings.
-They fall into two major categories, defendant bonds and plaintiff bonds
+They fall into two major categories: defendant bonds and plaintiff bonds

 For example, appeal and bail bonds are defendant bonds.
-A bail bond ensures that the defendant will appear for their court date, and it typically costs between 10-15% of the total bail amount.
+A bail bond ensures that the defendant will appear for their court date, and it typically costs between 10% and 15% of the total bail amount.
 If the person does not show up, the surety company will be required to pay the bail amount.
 Appeal bonds guarantee that a person will pay the costs of an appeal if they lose their case.

 Plaintiff bonds are a type of surety bond used to ensure that a plaintiff will pay the costs of a lawsuit if they lose their case.